In this policy, we use the following terms:

 We do not accept any responsibility or liability for your use of other websites whether linked to our sites or not.

-Information about our survey application and survey data
+Information about our web application and the data they might collect for you

-We offer an online survey application for our customers who use this application to create and manage surveys to which they invite their own consumers and business customers to participate.
-For those surveys, our customer is a Data Controller and we are a Data Processors.
-Our customer, who runs the survey, is responsible for all of the data collected by their surveys.
+We offer online applications for our customers who use our applications to engage their own consumers and business customers.
+For those applications, our customer is a Data Controller and we are a Data Processors.
+Our customer, who uses the application, is responsible for all of the data collected by their use of the application.

 You have the following rights, as set out in the GDPR regulation: